Quantum Fisher information of fermionic cavity modes in an accelerated motion: Quantum Fisher Information for two-mode states

 where $f_k^+$, $f_k^-$ given by (\ref{eq:fk_PLUSMINUS}) can be re-written as

 with

 The QFI $\mathcal{F}_\theta^R$ finally reads

 Since by definition (\ref{eq:fks_All}), the relations $f_k^\nu$ and $f_k^{-\nu}$ are periodic and non-negative, the QFI over Rob's subsystem is non-negative and is less than or equal to 4 with $0<\theta< \pi /2 $ for the perturbative regime $|k|h\ll1$.
 Plots for parameter $\theta=\pi/4$ with $k=\pm1$ are shown in Fig.~\ref{fig:fig1}.
 Consequently, the QFI of the bipartite composite system, $\mathcal{F}_\theta$, is sub-additive.
+Further, it can be noticed that the QFI shows periodic degradation over Rob's subsystem depending upon the duration of non-inertial motion of Rob' cavity.
+However, following the procedure described in \cite{PhysRevD.85.025012}, this periodic degradation can be compensated by tuning the intervals of the inertial and non-inertial motion of the Rob's cavity.
+As an extension to the QFI computation of the two mode state, we evaluate the QFI for a single fermionic mode restricted to one cavity and compare its variation with that of Rob's cavity subsystem.
+The same setting of inertial and non-inertial segments of motion is considered for the single cavity with the exception that the reference (inertial) cavity is not employed in this case.
+The parameter $\theta$ is now encoded in the single fermionic cavity mode and the initial state in region I is, therefore, written as